kycproject/POCC-sc/README.md

 # POC-sc
-The Proof of Concept for KYC blockchain
+This project is a part of POC for KYC blockchain.The smart contracts are based on ETH.